-Within the group structure, provision across the departments has been made for students with profound and multiple learning difficulties to access a sensory approach to the development of early mathematical skills (P-level targets).
+Within the group structure, provision across the departments has been made for students with profound and multiple learning difficulties to access a sensory approach to the development of early mathematical skills (Solar Step targets).
 These groups have a high adult/student ratio, as they have students who have difficulty accessing the curriculum without 1-1 adult support and need a different style and approach to maths learning.

 Across the school, teachers and students use different media including cameras, videos, written reports and computer programmes to record achievement.
+Within Engagement and Primary classes lessons will be recorded on Tapestry.